 What is the Most Popular Social Media Platform in Canada?

 Despite the growing popularity of platforms such as TikTok and Instagram, Facebook is still the most popular social media platform in Canada.
-There are 26.59 million Facebook users in Canada, which is 73.4% of the population.
+There are 26.59 million Facebook users in Canada, which represents 73.4% of the population.

 Facebook Messenger is the Most Popular Messenger App in Canada

-iMessage is almost as popular as WhatsApp with 13.26 million users and 36.6% of the population.
-Snapchat, Discord, and Telegram are also popular with 10.83 million (29.9%), 5.8 million (16%), and 4.09 million (11.3%) respectively.
+Facetime is almost as popular as WhatsApp with 31% of the population. iMessage, Snapchat, and Discord are also popular with 36.6% (13.26 million users), 29.9% (10.83 million users), and 16% (5.8 million users) respectively.

 Why do Canadians Use Social Media?

-Interestingly, especially to marketers and brands, finding inspiration for things to buy, finding products to buy, and watching favourite brand content are also popular reasons at 27.7%, 26.3%, and 23.1% respectively.
+Interestingly, especially to marketers and brands, finding products to buy and watching favourite brand content are also popular reasons at 19.7%, and 17.0% respectively.

 Growing Social Media Platforms

-How Much Time do Canadians Spend on Social Media?
+How Much Time Do Canadians Spend on Social Media?

-On average, Canadians spend 6 hours and 35 minutes on the internet every day.
-Out of that time, about 2 hours and 5 minutes are spent on social media.
+On average, Canadians spend 6 hours and 45 minutes on the internet every day.
+Out of that time, about 1 hour and 53 minutes are spent on social media.
 The majority of Canadians use their mobiles to access social media.

 User Demographics

-The 25-34-year olds are the biggest group of social media users in Canada at 25.7% followed by 35-44-year olds at 19.2% and 45-54-year olds at 14.6%.
+The 25-34-year-olds are the biggest group of social media users in Canada at 25.7% followed by 35-44-year-olds at 19.2% and 45-54-year olds at 14.6%.
 The percentages get lower in the older age groups with 55-64-year olds representing 12.7% and the over 65-year olds 11.5% of social media users.
 The 13-17 age group represents 2.5% of Canada’s social media users.

 Global Social Media Statistics